 As well as being a prominent abolitionist, Douglass also supported the women’s suffrage movement and was a good friend of the social reformer and women’s rights activist Susan B. Anthony.
 He was the first African American to be nominated for Vice President and became first African American US Marshall.

-Born into slavery in Maryland in around 1818 (his exact date of birth is unknown), Douglass was separated from his mother at an early age, as was common for infants born into slavery.
+Born into slavery in Maryland in around 1818, Douglass was separated from his mother at an early age.
 At the age of 12, the wife of his slaveowner started to teach him basic reading and writing, something that his master disapproved of, on the basis that literacy would encourage a desire for freedom.
 Although his slave-owner put a stop to the lessons, Douglass continued to learn by whatever means he could, including learning from other children in the neighborhood and teaching himself to read and write from newspapers.
-During his time as a slave, Douglass suffered many cruelties and physical punishments, including beatings and whippings.
+Douglass suffered many cruelties and physical punishments, including beatings and whippings.

 During the time that he was enslaved, Douglass made numerous attempts to escape.
 In 1837, he met Anna Murray, a free black woman, and fell in love with her.
 Her status as a free woman encouraged him even more in his attempts to escape.
 In 1838 he finally managed to escape and his path to freedom took him along the ‘Underground Railroad’, a network of abolitionists who helped slaves escape their captors.
-He traveled from Maryland, through Delaware, before arriving in Pennsylvania, a free state.
-From there, he continued to New York.
 The entire journey took him less than 24 hours.
 In The Life and Times of Frederick Douglass, he described his feelings when he arrived in New York: ‘A new world had opened up to me.
 If life is more than breath, and the ‘quick round of blood’, I lived more in one day than in a year of my slave life.’
 Once he had settled in New York, Anna Murray joined him and they married.
 They went on to have five children and stayed together until Anna’s death in 1882.
 Following her death, Douglass remarried, to Helen Pitts, a white social activist.

 In New York, Douglass became a preacher and his brilliant oratory skills were evident in his sermons.
 He became involved in the abolitionist movement and started to tour as a lecturer – his travels took him as far afield as the United Kingdom and Ireland, where he met the famous nationalist Daniel O’Connell.
 While he was in England, a group of British abolitionists paid to buy his freedom, and Douglass became legally free.